Field Fencing for Dogs

 Take sufficient mesh to cover the distance between the initial two posts.

-Secure the mesh to the posts using staples or cable ties at 15cm intervals.
+Secure the mesh to the posts using staples at 15cm intervals.

-Proceed with securing the remaining section of the mesh by following the process described in steps 5.
+Proceed with securing the remaining section of the mesh by following the process described in step 17.

-If tensioning wire has been used, make sure to secure it to the fence at various points to maintain the tension of the fence.
+Make sure to secure the tensioning wire to the fence at various points to maintain the tension of the fence.